gjbex/Fortran-MOOC/docs/procedures.md

 complex value, the square root of its argument.

-Note: as opposed to C, C++, Java and Python, mathematical function are intrinsic to the language, no header files or modules need to be included.
+Note: as opposed to C, C++, Java and Python, mathematical functions are intrinsic to the language, no header files or modules need to be included.
 This is of course due to Fortran's primary focus: scientific computing.